 It was turned into a museum in 1924 and has become one of the most attractive palace-museums in the world.
-The most attractive exhibition halls of the palace are: treasury, Islamic holly relics, costumes of the sultans, divan, harem, kitchens, Chinese porcelains and several kiosks such as the Baghdad, Revan, Sofa and Mecidiye.
-There are appealing eating and resting facilities for visitors on the palace grounds with a great view.
+The most attractive exhibition halls of the palace are: treasury, Islamic holly relics, costumes of the sultans, divan, harem, Chinese porcelains in the kitchens and several kiosks such as the Baghdad, Revan, Sofa and Mecidiye.
+There are appealing eating and resting facilities for visitors on the palace grounds with a breathtaking views of the city.

 Open daily between 9:30-5:00 p.m. except Tuesdays.

 Tel: (212) 512 04 80